 Review Process and Timeline

-The Zoning Administrator establishes an annual calendar of filing dates for site plan applications.
-Site Plan applications are submitted in accordance with Administrative Regulation 4.1.
+The Zoning Administrator establishes an annual calendar of filing dates for site plan applications, which are submitted in accordance with Administrative Regulation 4.1.
 The regulation outlines the process and rules for site plans, as well as Phased Development Site Plans and Crystal City Block Plans.
 See site plan intake process.

 - Community Planning, Housing & Development (CPHD)